rackerlabs/rackspace-how-to/content/cloud-servers/configuring-basic-security.md

 The incorrect configuration of SSH, sudo, or iptables could cause you to be locked out of your system.
-If this occurs, log in to the The Rackspace Cloud Control Panel and use the Web Console or Rescue Mode to repair the configurations.
+If this occurs, log in to the The Rackspace Cloud Control Panel and use the Emergency Console or Rescue Mode to repair the configurations.

 These are the basics of connecting to a Linux Cloud Server and setting